ThePhilippeH/explainingCancerAI/README.md

 ### Clear Cancer Results
-The first results we choose to present partain a classic example of skin cancer where the lesion is clearly visible even to the untrained eye.
+The first results we choose to present pertain a classic example of skin cancer where the lesion is clearly visible even to the untrained eye.

 | **Image** | **Original** | **CNN (YOLOv8)** | **ViT** | **Swin Transformer** |